ZackDiego/TeamSparks/README.md

 ## Features
 - **Workspace Management**:
-  Easily create and manage workspaces with RBAC to guarantee creator authorities.
+  Easily create and manage workspaces to guarantee creator authorities.
 - **Channel and Private Chats**:
   Group members by channels or have private chats with individual members.
 - **User Notifications**: